 After spine stabilization training has begun, adding strength training with resistance exercises is helpful for functional movement.17,18 Specific strength training studies have shown resolution of some spine pathologies with conservative (nonsurgical) care.18

-It is recommended the patient has spine stabilization capabilities and symptoms under control before increasing this.5 Strength training may be done earlier using "decompression" strength training exercises as shown in Figure 3.
+It is recommended the patient has spine stabilization capabilities and symptoms under control before increasing this.5 Strength training may be done earlier using "decompression" strength training exercises.

 Rebuilding Stamina through Cardiovascular Training